Mr-Pepe/lintel/docs/index.rst

 Credits
 =======

-Pydocstyle started as a fork of `pydocstyle <https://github.com/PyCQA/pydocstyle>`_ with the goal to eventually also cover the functionality provided by `pylint's <https://github.com/PyCQA/pylint>`_ `docparams extension <https://pylint.pycqa.org/en/latest/user_guide/checkers/extensions.html#pylint-extensions-docparams>`_.
+Lintel started as a fork of `pydocstyle <https://github.com/PyCQA/pydocstyle>`_ with the goal to eventually also cover the functionality provided by `pylint's <https://github.com/PyCQA/pylint>`_ `docparams extension <https://pylint.pycqa.org/en/latest/user_guide/checkers/extensions.html#pylint-extensions-docparams>`_.

-Pydoclint behaves very similar to pydocstyle in terms of docstring checks but it lacks some of the more advanced configuration options, e.g., configuration inheritance.
+Lintel behaves very similar to pydocstyle in terms of docstring checks but it lacks some of the more advanced configuration options, e.g., configuration inheritance.